 Young Survivors' Night

 This session occurs the first Thursday of every month from 6:00-7:30 p.m.
 Like Survivors' Night, the first half hour is social time, followed by a mentor-driven panel session or facilitated dialogue.
 Some of the topics are the same as Survivors' Night and some are unique to these sessions.
 What all of them share is the focus on the breast cancer experience from the perspective of Survivors 45 and under.

 I Have Breast Cancer.
 Now What?

-This session occurs every other month on the third Thursday from 6:30 - 8:00 p.m.
-It's an open forum where newly diagnosed Survivors can ask for advice.
+We will offer this session periodically as an open forum where newly diagnosed Survivors can ask for experience-based advice and persepctive.
 Mentors will be on hand to share their journey and shepherd the discussion as needed.
 Our goal is for each attendee to find support, insight, and understanding with people who have been where they are going.

 Other sessions in our Support Program include Card Making, Jewelry Making and other classes that teach you an activity as you connect with other Survivors.
 If you're a breast cancer Survivor looking for insight or just needing some connection with people who understand your experience and have positive energy to share, we hope you'll come to the Pink House for one of these sessions--or any of our other offerings.
 If you've been to our support sessions in the past, we hope you'll come again and share in the new approach we're bringing to the experience.